Quid2/top-apps/README.md

 It could not be easier than this.

-There is just a little issue, as we mentioned, in *top* there is a channel for every possible serialisable type.
+There is just a little issue, as we mentioned, in *Top* there is a channel for every possible serialisable type.

 Our data will therefore travel over the 'Int' channel.